threefoldfoundation/www_threefold_io/content/page/tft/brandPanel2/index.md

 ---
 id: token_brandPanel2
-title: A SCARCE TOKEN TO REPRESENT A SCARCE RESOURCE
+title: A TOKEN WITH REAL UTILITY
 image: scarce_token_big.jpg # src/assets/brandPanel/..
 ---
-TFTs are created only when active Internet capacity is added to the ThreeFold Grid, and a limited supply of 4B TFT has been set to keep the currency scarce.
-This ensures its value holds steady for the years to come and rewards early adopters for their commitment.
+TFT is minted only when new decentralized Internet capacity is added to the ThreeFold Grid.
+A limited supply of 4 Billion TFT has been set to create a scarce economy and ensure the value of the ecosystem keeps steady for the years to come.